 Office for National Statistics (ONS) is occasionally asked to provide classification advice on policy proposals so that the government can understand how these proposals would be treated in the national accounts and therefore take account of the potential consequences for public spending, public revenues and debt measures.

 ONS is an independent, non-ministerial department that is responsible for producing trusted statistics about the UK economy and society.
 In order to ensure this, it is essential that ONS is not drawn into policy formulation or development.
 While ONS does provide general advice on the statistical law relating to classification decisions and the processes to be followed, ONS cannot provide advice on how bodies and transactions should be structured as this could potentially compromise the classification process.

-The only involvement by ONS with these policy proposals is to determine the national accounts classification of the proposed entity or transaction.
+The only involvement by ONS with these policy proposals is to determine the economic statistics classification of the proposed entity or transaction.
 ONS will, therefore, remain at arm’s length from policy officials and work through HM Treasury’s Public Expenditure Classification Branch following the same classification process as outlined previously.
 Consistent with this, if it proves necessary for ONS to request direct briefing from the proposing department, such briefings will be confined to provision of the factual information required to inform the classification decision.

 Most policy proposals are in a near-final form when presented to ONS and will include all the relevant details to enable ONS to make a judgement.
 Any classification decision based on a near-final policy proposal will be deemed as “provisional” and dependent on the proposal being implemented as described.
 If the circumstances change, it is the responsibility of the proposing department to inform ONS via the HM Treasury Public Expenditure Classification Branch.